Dubai College, Al Sufouh – The Review

 “The board of governors provide the school with strong support.
 There is a wide range of relevant expertise at the disposal of the various sub-committees.
 Governors received parents’ views to inform their decisions, through both the school’s parental survey and the current parent members of the board. … A board member liaised with the Islamic education and Arabic departments and reported regularly to the education sub-committee on progress.
 Governors were thereby enabled to monitor the effectiveness of the school’s improvement planning in these departments.
 The board had ensured that the school was well supported in its response to the recommendations of the previous report.
 New appointments in the Arabic, Islamic education and SEND departments together with more effective oversight of students’ performance had promoted significant development.”

-The staff:student ratio of around 9.3 students per teacher is one of the lowest in the Emirates – and particularly potent for a highly academic selective (though inclusive) school in which the temptation is generally to reduce teacher numbers because of the natural gifts of the role.
+The staff:student ratio of around 9.3 students per teacher is one of the lowest in the Emirates – and particularly potent for a highly academic academically selective school in which the temptation (in other profit driven schools) might be to reduce teacher numbers because of the natural gifts of the role.
 Class sizes are between 20 – 22 students.
 Dubai College secured an outstanding 13 Oxbridge places for its leavers in 2016, this probably the best single indicator of the school’s ranking in the top 17 of UK co-educational independent schools measured on like-for-like examination performance against its Tier 1 UK home peers.

 Post-16 pathways are not as broad as we would like – however, the trade-off is smaller class sizes.
 Dubai College does offer, rarely, the option to study Government and Politics, but there has historically, in our view, been an obvious omission with Psychology – a critical bridging subject between the Arts and Sciences that is particularly attractive to Top Tier University admissions – and popular with students too.
 We now understand that A Level Psychology will now be offered from September 2018.